AI. Useful innovation or one step away from robot world domination?

 Repurposing long-form content into smaller, short-form pieces helps us ensure that we are distributing content efficiently across the media machine.

-For example, we have a subject matter expert on our podcast, then we transcribe the podcast, allowing us to pull out sections we can share on social media or in newsletters.
+We have a subject matter expert on our podcast, and then we transcribe the podcast using tools like Restream.
+This allows us to pull out sections we can share on social media or in newsletters.

-If we had to manually transcribe this content, it would take hours.
+If we had to transcribe this content manually, it would take hours.

-But Descript allows us to do this in a matter of seconds to minutes.
-The transcripts aren’t always 100% accurate as sometimes words are misinterpreted but this is easily corrected with a proofread before it is used elsewhere.
+But Restream allows us to do this in seconds to minutes.
+The transcripts aren’t always 100% accurate, as sometimes words are misinterpreted, but this is easily corrected with a proofread before it is used elsewhere.

 What’s the most annoying part of doing product research?

-One of the solutions our team has discovered is APEX as a tool to make searching through existing research and messaging much easier and user friendly.
+One solution our team has discovered is APEX, a tool that makes searching through existing research and messaging much easier and more user-friendly.

-You can feed it documents and online content such as YouTube videos or online reports, and it will scan through it - allowing you to prompt it for specific takeaways.
+You can feed it documents and online content, such as YouTube videos or online reports, and it will scan through them, allowing you to prompt it for specific takeaways.

 Once research and messaging are loaded onto the tool, PMM can easily find answers across multiple sources.